dottjt/plastic/other/unused/04-apartment-unused.md

  , shoving my foot in her asshole and hearing her scream

  Even the cups in the kitchen were made from old makeup table show-lights, brittle in their dark phosphorus gleam of sexual abuse and mafia intimidation.

+ Apparently if a girl looks at your lips three times it means she wants to kiss you, and I was certain that she wanted my tongue.
+Of course, we were neighbours and I was about as self-assured as a wet sock.
+But at least I was honest with myself.

+ I suppose I couldn't have both women cavort my lap, rubbing my pre-cum into the flouncing creases of my pants.

+I was enjoying myself so much that I'd forgotten

+Although maybe she preferred the drug-fucked look of a man covered in the scent of a poorly received six-pack, now wreaking havoc with the odour of his shirt some many weeks later.

+I wasn't sure if what I said came across as being needy, however it was genuinely how I felt.

+as I left her apartment in a giddy of infatuation

+I receive another text from Milo.
+This time an image.
+Transparent red lace.
+Trim embellish.
+Pure white skin.
+An exercise of pre-cum on this Sunday afternoon.

+ As beautiful as beauty could be.